The Grammar Geek

 Proofreading means I correct only the things that are absolutely incorrect.
 If I see poorly constructed sentences, wordiness, heavy use of clichés, redundancies, or other common bad practices, I’ll ignore them.
 Or I’ll suggest you look into my copyediting services.

-I charge by the quarter-hour, and I work thoroughly and efficiently to give you the best results for the fairest price.
-If you need to know ahead of time how much your project will cost, I can take a look at it and give you an estimate.
+I charge by the quarter-hour (half-hour minimum), and I work thoroughly and efficiently to give you the best results for the fairest price.
+If you need to know ahead of time how much your project will cost, I can look at it and give you an estimate.

 If you're a new client, I need a 50% down payment before I begin working on your project.
 After I complete the job, I’ll email you an invoice for the balance.
 I accept credit cards, cash, checks (from reputable sources), and PayPal.